top of page

 It possibly struck some as a misplaced movie set from a '50s western or a bygone bizarre attempt to create a rural Frontierland amusement park out in the boonies.
 One unlikely story has it that it was created in hopes of attracting interest from Hollywood as a site for filming westerns.

-Then again, it's possible the absentee steward appreciated how John Wayne and other westerns film stars formerly visited a mile down the hill at the Vanderbilt mansion, and perhaps thought it a fitting symbolic tribute to the frontier times of retreat founder Henry Stewart.
-Be that as it may, the massive gates did serve to help protect the grounds from vandals, thieves, and would-be squatters, as the place had always closed for winter until late 1999 and had been left vulnerable.
+Then again, maybe the absentee steward appreciated how John Wayne and other westerns film stars formerly visited a mile down the hill at the Vanderbilt mansion, and perhaps thought it a fitting symbolic tribute to the frontier times of retreat founder and old west pioneer Henry Stewart.
+Be that as it may, the massive gates did serve to help protect the grounds from vandals, thieves, and would-be squatters, as the place had always closed for winter until late 1999 and been left vulnerable.

-The entrance stands as supreme irony on one level: Old West forts were built to protect white men from the marauding red men who refused to abandon their deep-rooted homelands, while natives ran to the sacred springs seeking king's x's refuge from the marauding white men who were determined to exterminate them.
-Some, especially Native Americans, might therefore view the entrance as historically insensitive -- if not plumb nuts -- appearing as it does to be symbolically protecting Native Americans' ancestral healing grounds from themselves.
+The entrance stands as supreme irony on at least one level: Old West forts were built to protect white men from the marauding red men who refused to abandon their deep-rooted homelands, while natives ran to the sacred springs seeking king's x's refuge from the marauding white men, determined to exterminate them.
+Some, especially Native Americans, have likely viewed the entrance as historically insensitive -- if not plumb nuts -- appearing as it does to be symbolically protecting Native Americans' ancestral healing grounds from themselves.

 Say what?

-In any event, the entrance is a mind-boggler for every first-timer:
+In any event, the entrance has been a mind-boggler for every first-timer:

 "Now entering Fort Stewart, safe at last!
 Let our cavalry help you find respite from the slings and arrows of modern times by enjoying our refreshing spa.
 (Kindly check any attitudes at the front office.)"